 Exploring a City Through Art: The Venice Biennale

-The Venice Biennale this year, titled Viva Arte Viva (Long Live Art), curated by Christine Macel, the Frenchwoman at the helm of the Centre Pompidou in Paris, was an unabashed celebration of art and the artist – a refreshing, purposefully naïve approach to art at a time when everything around us is so very cynical.
+The Venice Biennale this year, titled “Viva Arte Viva” (Long Live Art)curated by Christine Macel, the Frenchwoman at the helm of the Centre Pompidou, was an unabashed celebration of art and the artist – a refreshing, purposefully naïve approach to art at a time when everything around us is so very cynical and the world is fraught with troubles.
 In many ways it is extremely satisfying to see such a celebration in a city that is practically immersed in all that is beautiful, almost to a point of brain saturation – showing that the curator and the city do not shy away from the immense legacy that the Biennale has to live up to.

 Published: 12-11-2017 10:17